-In addition, as this module will be used in light out datacenters, we need to have the ability to monitor device health and status using the out of band interface.
-To meet this requirement the module needs to be able to respond to reads over the OOB interface while it is under all resets (except COLD RESET).
+In addition, as this module will be used in lights out datacenters, we need to have the ability to monitor device health and status using the out of band interface.
+To meet this requirement the module needs to be able to respond to reads over the OOB interface (SMBUS) while any of the resets are asserted (except COLD RESET).
 The accelerator shall respond in one of two ways:

-- Return valid data - Signal device not ready over the SMBus/i2c protocol
+- 1. Return valid data - 2.
+Signal device not ready over the SMBus/i2c protocol